Last updated: 1 month ago

 Early Development and Construction

-The late CEO and co-founder Steve Jobs saw the rapid growth of the company and knew that their current campus couldn't last.
-So, Apple purchased land formerly owned by Hewlett-Packard; a company important to Jobs' history as he worked there as a summer intern.
+The late CEO and co-founder Steve Jobs saw the rapid growth of the company and knew its current campus couldn't last.
+So, Apple purchased land formerly owned by Hewlett-Packard, a company important to Jobs' history as he worked there as a summer intern.

-Steve Jobs himself presented an ambitious plan to the Cupertino City Council for building one of the largest office buildings in the world.
+Steve Jobs personally presented an ambitious plan to the Cupertino City Council for building one of the largest office buildings in the world.

-A lot of Apple's initial goals were met within its first presentation of the campus, although it took two years longer and went well over cost estimates.
-Sadly, Steve Jobs died only a few months after that meeting, and it is known to be one of his last public appearances.
+Apple met many of its initial goals within its first presentation of the campus, although it took two years longer and went well over cost estimates.
+Sadly, Steve Jobs died only a few months after that meeting, and it is known as one of his last public appearances.
 The campus theater is named after him in remembrance.

-Apple began the initial tear-down of the old Hewlett-Packard buildings and broke ground in March of 2014.
+In 2014, Apple began the initial tear-down of the old Hewlett-Packard buildings and broke ground.
 The project took a little over three years to get finalized and ready for the employee move-in.

 Final Design and Jony Ive

 Jony Ive was the Chief Design Officer at Apple, and he has since left the company to start his own design firm.
-While Apple Park was being built, Ive stepped away from leading the product design team to take a more personal interest in the construction and design of the new campus.
+While Apple Park was under construction, Ive stepped away from leading the product design team to take a more personal interest in the construction and design of the new campus.

 "As a design team our goal has been, in some ways, to get design out of the way," Ive said.
 "We try to define a solution that seems so inevitable that it does recede."
 He stated this referring to the philosophy that is behind everything Apple designs.